 Workshop on EDIA for Leaders in Planetary Science

 This workshop is designed for planetary scientists with leadership roles.
 This includes: Mission and instrument PIs (and future PIs), department chairs, institute directors, and group leaders of all kinds.
-The goal of this workshop is to give participants the tools they need to enact positive change in their personal and professional spheres regarding inclusion, diversity, access, and equity.
+The goal of this workshop is to give participants an introduction to EDIA (Equity, Diversity, Inclusion, and Accessibility) concepts and the tools they need to enact positive change in their personal and professional spheres .

 The meeting will be entirely on-line with no registration fee.